 |I am constantly in creative mode, waking or sleeping!

-When I go on adventures I am always paying attention to the beautiful things around me!
-I am inspired by others and
+On our adventures I am always paying attention to the beautiful things around me!
+I am inspired by people, places,

-even nature herself!
-I have made this page to share some easy Do It Yourself creations that I have tried out!
+I have made this page to share some easy Do It Yourself creations that I have had fun with!

-I will include any tips and instructions that I know and will be adding to this page as I go through this creative life!
+I will include any tips and instructions that I know and will be adding to this page throughout this creative life journey!

-May it bring inspiration and creativity to your sacred space!
-Come and let's make some magic together!
+May it bring inspiration and creativity to your sacred space and heart!!

 Such a fun little project for yourself or cute gifts!
 Hanging succulent holders!